BedeGaming/puppet-redis/README.md

 * Installation and upgrading of Redis instances
 * Creation of Redis Master/Slave setups
 * Anything you can do with the Redis config file
+* Installation of Redis Sentinel (included with REMI Redis RPMs)
+* Creation of Sentinel instances to manage Redis failover

 ## Install Redis